Jump to ratings and reviews

 Profile Image for Paul Haspel.

-Politics is intrinsic to human life, as Aristotle knew well.
+Politics is intrinsic and fundamental to human life, as Aristotle knew well.
 One of the most famous quotes from this definitive work of political philosophy is “ὁ ἄνθρωπος φύσει πολιτικὸν ζῷον.”
 This Greek phrase is often translated as “Man is by nature a political animal,” though I prefer to think of it as saying that “Humankind is by nature a political species.”
 However you translate Aristotle’s words, the fact remains that, 2400 years after Aristotle wrote the Politics in the 4th century B.C., we in the 21st century A.D. are still comparing societies in terms of their political structures, just as Aristotle did.
 As long as citizens care about the shape their nations take, Aristotle’s Politics will remain relevant.

 Regular readers of Aristotle’s work will detect echoes of other Aristotelian texts while reading the Politics.
 For instance, I hear echoes of De Anima, with its declaration that human beings are the only animals with souls, in the way Aristotle in the Politics follows up on his statement about humankind as a political species by declaring that “obviously man is a political animal in a sense in which a bee is not, or any other gregarious animal.
 Nature…has endowed man alone among the animals with the power of speech” (p.
 60) – a classically Aristotelian declaration.